germal/OpenCVB/README.md

     algorithms live up to this standard but many do.

 2. There are few comments in the code.
-Documenting code is a second, parallel explanation of the algorithm.
-There is no need for a second explanation when the code is short and can be stepped through with a debugger.
+Documenting code is a second, parallel explanation of the algorithm and too often it is not managed.
+All algorithms are short and can be stepped through with a debugger.
 There are rare comments but they explain settings or assumptions not explicitly in the code.
 In common practice elsewhere, code comments are padded with spaces and too often out-of-date.
 Automated comments are a waste of screen space.
 Room